A message from the grade 4 team

 At Maiden Gully Primary School, student's take part in many STEM activities to provide rich and meaningful learning experiences that often compliment the current topic student's are learning or as an introductory activity.

-Students will be investigating 2 different science units in term 2.
-The first unit 'Material world' illustrates to students how materials have revolutionised modern life.
-This unit shows how plastics have been used instead of glass in bottles and windows, and even instead of metals in aeroplanes.
-Lighter, stronger, warmer fabrics have made extreme weather conditions more comfortable and designers incorporate new materials in clothes and bags to better suit our needs.
+Throughout first semester students have investigated three different science units.
+The first unit 'Material world' illustrated to students how materials have revolutionized modern life.
+This unit illustrated how plastics have been used instead of glass in bottles and windows, and even instead of metals in aeroplanes.
+As well, this unit explored how lighter, stronger, warmer fabrics have made extreme weather conditions more comfortable and how designers incorporate new materials in clothes and bags to better suit our needs.

-The second science unit students will be investigating is a magnetic themed unit titled 'Push and Pull.'
-Students investigate how magnets play a more important and often unseen role in our daily lives.
-They will discover that many common household items have magnets in them and are part of what makes these items work.
-The 'Push and Pull' unit is an ideal way to link science with literacy in the classroom.
+The third science unit students investigated was a magnetic themed unit titled 'Push and Pull.'
+Students investigated how magnets play a more important and often unseen role in our daily lives.
+They discovered that many common household items have magnets in them and are part of what makes these items work.
+The 'Push and Pull' unit was an ideal way to link science with literacy in the classroom.

-Through hands-on investigations with both of these units, students are able to investigate the different properties associated with materials and magnets and how they impact daily life.
+Through hands-on investigations with all of these units, students are able to investigate the different properties associated with materials, heat and magnets and how they impact daily life.